Be3tle/boipoka-mern-client-side/README.md

-Apologies for the oversight.
-Let's ensure JWT is included in the project details:

----

 # boipoka (MERN Stack)

 This website is an online library built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It allows users to explore and borrow books from various genres, including history, fiction, comedy, and romance.